Trying to decide between a GED and a BlueSky diploma? The facts below will help you weigh your options.

 Q: How difficult is the GED exam compared with the state tests required for a high school diploma?

-If a high school student is unable to pass the BSTs or the GRAD tests (depending on assigned graduation year), he or she would more than likely have a difficult time passing the GED exam.
+If a high school student is unable to pass the GRAD test, he or she would more than likely have a difficult time passing the GED exam.

-A: GED students usually don’t get a lot of teacher support in studying for the GED exam.
-At BlueSky Online School, each of our students enjoys the support of a three-person team made up of a caring teacher, counselor, and social worker, who work with the student throughout their time at BlueSky.
+A: At BlueSky Online School, each of our students enjoys the support of a three-person team made up of a caring teacher, counselor, and social worker, who work with the student throughout their time at BlueSky.
 BlueSky also offers special classes to prepare students for required state tests.

-A: The path toward earning a high school diploma better prepares a student for college and beyond.
+A: The experience of earning a high school diploma prepares a student for college and beyond.
 Frequent, one-on-one contact with teachers sharpens students’ communication skills.
 Students at BlueSky Online School are guided to learn to prioritize, manage their time, set goals, develop work plans, and see tasks through to completion – all skills that will serve them throughout their lives.